The Game by Jack Stone

 David took charge of sales of the anniversary playing cards.
 I had paid for the printing of a five hundred decks, way more than I figured we could sell.
 David set the astronomical price of $6 a set.
 He planned to sell all of them.
 The profit would completely cover his potential tuition bill.
 It took all of us to carry the boxes to the Castle.
 David had set up a booth as his sales headquarters, manned by Jim and Mike from The Neighborhoods.
 David’s irresistible sales technique was to meet each and every guest, remind them that they were drinking free, and their ‘donation’ for the cards would assist Lampoon interns to afford the astronomical Harvard tuition.
 He was quite successful with the older alums, who loved being hustled by a teenager.
 It all came to a screeching halt when one of the abused staffers actually opened his pack and recognized himself as the Queen of Clubs.
 He ran around and rallied his fellow staffers, who were equally outraged.

 They cornered David at his sales booth.
 Jim and Mike were not up to facing abused college seniors.
 It was Bossy (Boston Barbarella) to the rescue.
 She gathered all 9 of the 3D girls (including visitors) and formed a phalanx in front of David.
 Reprising her role from the lampoon, at her signal, all nine removed their tops and flashed the males.
-The men were reduced to ashes and slunk away whimpering.
+The staffers were reduced to ashes and slunk away whimpering.
 The guests applauded at our live reproduction of Jill’s article they had just read.
 David immediately was back in super-salesman mode.
 The entire run of cards was sold.
 Kurt stood there shaking his head.
-He looked at his card, the King of Spades, making an identical facial expression to that on the card.
+He looked at his card, the King of Spades, making an identical facial expression to his card.

 “That boy knows how to sell his wares,” Kurt walked over and remarked.